Divinization (Christian): Patristic writings

 The term theosis was originally used in Greco-Roman pagan society to venerate a ruler.
 It was inconceivable to Jewish piety.
 Yet it was adopted in Eastern Christianity by the Greek Fathers to describe the spiritual transformation of a Christian.
 The change of human nature was understood by them as a consequence of a baptized person being incorporated into the Church as the Body of Christ.
 Divinization was thus developed within the context of incarnational theology.

 The teaching about deification of a Christian can be found as early as in the works of Irenaeus (c.
-130–202), a Greek Father who is also known as the Father of Catholic theology, and who was bishop of the church of Lyons in France.
+130–202), a Greek Father who is also known as the Father of Catholic theology, and who was bishop of the church of Lyon in France.
 For example, in the preface to his apologetic work Adversus Haereses (Against Heresies) vol. 5, Irenaeus states that "[T]he Word of God, our Lord Jesus Christ ... did, through His transcendent love, become what we are, that He might bring us to be even what He is Himself"."
 Athanasius of Alexandria was an author of the phrase about Jesus Christ which has become popular in Christmas homilies: "He was made human so that he might make us sons of god" (De incarnatione 54,3, cf. Contra Arianos 1.39).
 Divinization in the context of the Eucharist was taught by Gregory of Nyssa and Cyril of Alexandria.
 The term never meant for them breaching the absolute ontological distinction between God and his creation.

 There were many different references to divinization in the writings of the Church Fathers.

-As previously noted, in the second century, Irenaeus, bishop of Lyons (c.
+As previously noted, in the second century, Irenaeus, bishop of Lyon (c.
 130–202) said that the Word Jesus Christ had "become what we are, that He might bring us to be even what He is Himself."
 He added:

 Do we cast blame on him [God] because we were not made gods from the beginning, but were at first created merely as men, and then later as gods?
 Although God has adopted this course out of his pure benevolence, that no one may charge him with discrimination or stinginess, he declares, "I have said, Ye are gods; and all of you are sons of the Most High." ...
 For it was necessary at first that nature be exhibited, then after that what was mortal would be conquered and swallowed up in immortality.